Sarah Bryant Regional Director

 Our lovely Sarah is a native of middle Tennessee and attended Belmont University, graduating in 2012 with a Bachelor’s degree in Commercial Music - Voice principle, with an emphasis in Music Business.
 Sarah was exposed to rock music by her father at a young age, and she has been very passionate about music throughout her life.
-She began taking classical vocal lessons in early high school and proceeded to take lessons throughout her college career.
+She began taking classical vocal and piano lessons in school and proceeded to take lessons throughout her college career.
 Sarah's main genre of vocals is rock, and she is also trained in and greatly enjoys jazz, pop and musical theater.
-Her piano experience started when she was eight years old, and she continued taking lessons throughout high school and college.

-Music continues to surround Sarah outside of School of Rock as she writes new music with her bandmates, plays keys and is a co-vocalist in a rock band here in Nashville.
+Music continues to surround Sarah outside of School of Rock with songwriting and producing for fun.
 She also frequents many concerts and music festivals with her friends and family around the country.
 Aside from music, Sarah loves cooking, hiking, and playing video games.

-Sarah serves as our General Manager at School of Rock, continuing three years as part of the School of Rock family.
+Sarah serves as our Regional Manager at School of Rock, continuing five years as part of the School of Rock family.
 Sarah’s top priority is that students can call School of Rock their second home and family, while learning to be the best they can be.

 Angie McCreight Owner

 Angie has loved music her entire life.
 One of her earliest memories is listening to artists like Elvis Presley, Elton John and more with her parents as a toddler.
 Angie started singing at the age of five, joining her church choir at the age of eight.
 In middle school, Angie was a member of the Ketron Singers who performed at the World's Fair in Knoxville, TN and continued to develop her vocal skills with private lessons.
 Angie continued to perform in high school with her jazz band and performed in the Tennessee All-State Choir, as well as at the Tennessee Governor's School for the Arts.